m0nkmaster/groove-cli/documentation/development/features/live-playing-view.md

 ## Notes for Development

-- The current implementation avoids timers or background redraw loops in the REPL; the grid reflects the latest audio snapshot when the prompt appears.
 - When `:live on` and playback is active, a lightweight background ticker prints the header + grid automatically whenever the playhead advances (about every 250ms).
 This keeps output readable and avoids constant spam.
 - The `status:playing` indicator reflects the audio engine’s runtime state.
 - Future enhancements can reuse this toggle to drive a Ratatui/TUI panel or structured redraw.